thissudhir/Role-based-access-control/README.md

 1. **User Authentication**:

-   - Users can register with a username and password.
+   - Users can register with a username, password and role.
    - Passwords are securely hashed using **bcrypt**.
    - Secure login with token-based authentication using **JWT**.